Louis F. Post: Career

 As early as January 1920, the Federal Bureau of Investigation (FBI) began compiling a file on Post and his political leanings, but failed to find substantive evidence of radical connections on his part.
 Nevertheless, the House Committee on Immigration and Naturalization compiled a sensational report of Post's deportation decisions.
 When it leaked, the press made much of the affair, what Post later called "a newspaper cyclone of misrepresentation," though some coverage supported him.
 Some Congressmen traded speeches on his culpability, Committee Chairman Albert Johnson of Washington state attacking Post, and Congressman George Huddleston of Alabama defending him.
 On April 15, 1920, Kansas Congressman Homer Hoch accused Post of having abused his power and called for his impeachment.
 The House Committee on Rules planned to ask the President to remove Post instead of impeaching him, so Post requested and was granted a chance to testify.
 He successfully defended his actions on May 7–8, attacking Attorney General Palmer and others.
-In a dramatic exchange, Congressman Edward W. Pou, a Democratic supporter of the anti-radical campaign, praised Post's actions–"I believe you have followed your sense of duty absolutely"–and left the room in stunned silence.
+In a dramatic exchange, Congressman Edward W. Pou, a Democratic supporter of the anti-radical campaign, praised Post's actions–"I believe you have followed your sense of duty absolutely"–and walked out of the room, leaving it in stunned silence.
 The Rules Committee took no further action.

 After the Attorney General had spent 2 days reading a statement in his defense, the New York Evening Post gave Post the victory: